brunokoga/Montevideo/environment.md

 It's hard to find cover or concealment to hide underwater (except along the sea floor).

 _Invisibility_: An [invisible](glossary#_invisible) creature displaces water and leaves a visible, body-shaped “bubble” where the water was displaced.
-The creature still has concealment (20% miss chance), but not total concealment (50% miss chance.
+The creature still has concealment (20% miss chance), but not total concealment (50% miss chance).

 ### Underwater Combat